 - In any market, order must be matched to delivery.
-EMIX Delivery reports the historical delivery of productover time. - 535 Table 4-4: Elements of the EMIX Delivery
+EMIX Delivery reports the historical delivery of productover time. - 536 Table 4-4: Elements of the EMIX Delivery

 Delivery Element Description EMIX Base Incorporated EMIX Base Type.
-See Table 4-1: Elements of the EMIX Base.
+See Table 4-1: Elements of the EMIX Base .
 Injection True means positive Delivery is injection into the grid.
 False means positive Delivery is extraction from Grid

-536 5 EMIX Terms
+537 5 EMIX Terms

-537 EMIX Products can be subject to a number of Terms and Market Requirements.
-These Terms can apply 538 at each transactive state.
-Terms are extensible, so additional schemas, specifications, and standards can 539 extend the list while remaining in conformance.
+538 EMIX Products can be subject to a number of Terms and Market Requirements.
+These Terms can apply 539 at each transactive state.
+Terms are extensible, so additional schemas, specifications, and standards can 540 extend the list while remaining in conformance.

-540 Terms are extrinsic to the product delivery but affect how a partner may request performance of a service.
+541 Terms are extrinsic to the product delivery but affect how a partner may request performance of a service.

-541 Terms may originate in the basic mechanical needs of the Resource or in the business needs of the source.
-These Terms can affect the market value of the resource or the repeated invocation of a resource.
+542 Terms may originate in the basic mechanical needs of the Resource or in the business needs of the resource.
 It is possible for a given underlying resource to be offered to the market with different terms and